galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 # Create a history

-Galaxy allows you to create histories.
-Overall a history represents an experimental lab book, or a recipe very much like a cooking recipe with a list of ingredients (datasets) and a set of instructions
+Galaxy allows you to create analysis histories.
+A **history** can be thought of as an electronic experimental lab book; it keeps tracks of all the tools and parameters you used in your analysis.
+From such a history, a **workflow** can be extracted; this workflow can be used to easily repeat the analysis on different data.

-(pipeline of operations) that describes how to prepare or make something (such as a plot, or even a new dataset).
+Think of a workflow as a cooking recipe with a list of ingredients (datasets) and a set of instructions (pipeline of operations) that describes how to prepare or make something (such as a plot, or a new dataset).
 The order of operations is important as very often the next operation takes as input the result of the previous operations.
 For instance, when baking a cake, you would first sift flour and then mix it with eggs as it would be impossible to sift flour afterwards.
 That is what we call a pipeline.
+To make a full meal, we may need to combine multiple recipes (pipelines) together.

-Then the finalized pipeline can be serialized as a workflow.
+The finalized pipelines can be generalized as a workflow.
 If we use cooking as an analogy, a workflow could represent an entire menu with all the recipes for each meal.
 In other words, using a workflow makes it possible to apply the same procedure to a different dataset, just by changing the input.

 > ### {% icon hands_on %} Hands-on: Create history